ACADEMIC EXCELLENCE

 This course will provide far more depth to the field of statistics and will approximate the college course required of students in a nursing, medical, engineering or similar program that will heavily use statistics.
 All topics from the semester statistics course would be covered in greater depth and added content would include data modeling, random variables and two-sample hypothesis testing, among others.
 A graphing calculator is required.
 The FGR math department recommends a TI-84 Plus or TI-84 CE.

-Textbook: Advanced High School Statistics: Second Edition
+Textbook: Advanced High School Statistics: Second Edition, provided by department

 Advanced Placement Calculus AB